Free childcare for 2 year olds

 - who have a current statement of special educational needs (SEN) or an education, health and care plan

 - whose parents receive specific benefits.

-- find a childcare provider who's registered with us as well as with Ofsted.
+- ask your preferred childcare provider to help you apply.
+The provider must be registered with us as well as Ofsted.
 If you're not sure whether they're registered, you can see our list of all providers who offer the funding, ask the provider or call us on 03000 41 23 23 to find out.